StoneCypher/jssm/src/doc_md/LanguageReference.md

 Red 'next' -> Green 'next' -> Yellow 'next' -> Red;
 ```

-It's honestly actually that easy.
+It's honestly actually ***that easy***.
 Let's get into the details.

 &nbsp;

 &nbsp;

 ## Terminology

 Finite state machines are a concept from the 1950s, and though they come from
 English, many important devices originated in foreign languages, in math, or in
 programming languages, often overlapping, so many terms have competing phrasings
-in use.
+in use from progress over the years.
 Let's start by nailing words down.

 `FSL` generally has `state`s, `transition`s, `action`s, `data`, and `hook`s.
 There are also a million small concepts, but, that's the meat of the matter, and